 AEGIS Shaft Grounding in Wind Turbine Generators

-Along with solar power, wind power is the fastest-growing source of renewable energy.
+Along with solar power, wind power is the fastest-growing renewable energy source.
 Wind turbine generators work by capturing energy from the wind and using it to spin the generator shaft, producing electric power.
 These generators use a gearbox and an inverter drive (a.k.a.
 VFD) to match the power output's frequency to grid power's 50 or 60 Hz.
-Most also use inverters to excite the generator itself, while others use permanent magnets.
+Most also use inverters to excite the generator, while others use permanent magnets.

-But shaft voltage contains high frequencies as well as low, and brushes and rollers have high impedance (resistance) to high-frequency electricity.
+But shaft voltage contains high and low frequencies, and brushes and rollers have high impedance (resistance) to high-frequency electricity.
 So even with a brush or roller, the system is still at risk of electrical damage.
 Wind turbine generators also need a form of shaft grounding with low impedance at high frequencies.

-The answer is AEGIS® Shaft Grounding Rings.
-AEGIS WTG and PRO Series Rings surround the shaft with hundreds of thousands of conductive microfibers.
-These fibers have high surface area, which gives them low impedance to high-frequency current.
+The short answer is yes, and AEGIS® Shaft Grounding Rings are the solution.
+AEGIS PRO Series Rings surround the shaft with hundreds of thousands of conductive microfibers.
+These fibers have a high surface area, which gives them low impedance to high-frequency current.

 When AEGIS PRO Ring segments were installed, the shaft voltage was decreased to safe levels of less than a volt.
 Further, the AEGIS Ring's fibers are not under tension; they only press lightly against the shaft.
 This makes them much longer-lived than grounding strings.

-With their long lifetimes and low impedance at high frequencies, AEGIS grounding rings are the most effective grounding systems for high frequency shaft voltage on wind turbine generators.
+With long lifetimes and low impedance at high frequencies, AEGIS grounding rings are wind turbine generators' most effective grounding systems for high-frequency shaft voltage.